 She opened the door to find a masked Skulker standing just outside, this time with the rifle slung over his shoulder.
 He looked up at her and said, “Wow, you OK?
 You look like shit.”

 I shouldn’t bother him.
 “I’m OK.
 Just hungry,” she replied.

 He gazed up at her for a moment.
 “Let’s grab somethin’ to eat first.
 We got some time.
 You got any preference?”

 “I don’t know.
 Um, burgers?”
 Those smell good.

 “Great!
 Follow me.”

 “But I don’t have any money,” she said, eyes fixed on the floor.

-She followed him to a fast food restaurant, with its lights still on.
-Below her, skulker teleported from rooftop to rooftop.
+Below her, Skulker teleported from rooftop to rooftop.
 It was strange to watch.
 One moment he was there, and the next he was simply gone.
-She stopped on top of a short, squat building with a sign out front that read “Tax Law Firm” and waited.
+She followed him to a fast food restaurant, with its lights still on even at the late hour.
+She stopped on top of a short, squat building with a sign out front that read “Tax Law Firm” and waited as he went in.
 In a moment, he returned with a paper bag and handed her a fresh cheeseburger.